TheoBhang/Vt_Tool/README.md

 All results will be sorted by Objects category and on two files, one is a txt containing a condensed version of a VT report helping people getting only interesting results.
 And the other is a CSV file, that can be translated to JSON to help sending the data , to MISP, Strangebee's The Hive or others.

+Then if you want you could send all the results to MISP by following the script options, and by default using the docker image.

 ## How to use ?

 ### Installation

-To install and run VT3_Tools, you will need to have python 3.9 or more installed on your system.
+To install and run VT_Tools, you will need to have python 3.9 or more installed on your system.

 - Clone the repository:
   - git clone <https://github.com/TheoBhang/Analysis_Tool>